rabocse/salesforce-backlog-cli/README.md

 # Script's Data Flow

-- The script reads the enviroment variables (EMAIL, PASS, SF, CLID, CLSE, SECK) from the user's terminal.
+- The script reads the environment variables (EMAIL, PASS, SF, CLID, CLSE, SECK) from the user's terminal.

-- Such enviroment variables are used to authenticate against the Salesforce instance and get an access token.
+- Such environment variables are used to authenticate against the Salesforce instance and get an access token.

 - Once the access token is properly downloaded and parsed, then it is used in a HTTP header for the data request.

-- The listview (Salesforce resource) is queried and succesfully unmarshalled to then be printed in a table format.
+- The listview (Salesforce resource) is queried and successfully unmarshalled to then be printed in a table format.

 # Caveats